hemantchaurasia/cyber-security/owasp-esapi-logge/README.md

 // Instead of using the standard logger, use the ESAPI Logger with proper encoding esapiLogger.info("Response Body -> {}", ESAPI.encoder().encodeForHTML(response.body()));
 ```
+ESAPI.encoder().encodeForHTML(response.body()).
+This ensures that the content of response.body() is properly encoded for HTML, preventing HTML injection attacks in logs.

 **Ref:**
 - https://owasp.org/www-project-enterprise-security-api/